mayroberts/lcwgs-population-analysis-minus-the-cursing/Fst.md

         `unweighted_avg_fst` `weighted_avg_fst`

-- we want to use weighted_avg_fst(i. e. ratio of averages) (based on Bhatia 2013 https://genome.cshlp.org/content/23/9/1514.full.pdf)\
+- For the avg_fst we want to use weighted_avg_fst(i. e. ratio of averages) (based on Bhatia 2013 https://genome.cshlp.org/content/23/9/1514.full.pdf)\